fixm-ccb/fixm-user-manual-4.3.0-testing/docs/strategic-docs/strategy.md

 However, whilst needing to retain compatibility with the ATS Message content, `FIXM` shall ensure it is not constrained to just meeting such message-based needs and is thus also able to provide the additional and enhanced content needs for the evolving ATM needs, in line with ICAO requirements.

-## Appendix A – Eligibility criteria for FIXM Core
+## Appendix A – Eligibility Criteria for FIXM Core

 The flight information identified as globally applicable by ICAO FF-ICE <sup>[[I-05]](#references)</sup><sup>[[I-06]](#references)</sup> shall feed into `FIXM Core`, as stated in chapter 2.2.1.
 The criteria elaborated in this appendix clarify the expectations towards:
 - Any ICAO FF-ICE regional requirements;
 - Any ICAO requirements not originating from the ICAO ATMRPP;
 - The requirements not originating from ICAO but from other community of interests.

-### ICAO FF-ICE regional requirements
+### ICAO FF-ICE Regional Requirements

 ICAO FF-ICE <sup>[[I-05]](#references)</sup> specifies requirements for Flight and Flow Information exchanges.
 Definitions of information elements for the FF-ICE are globally standardized.